DevDengChao/fc-custom-runtime-packer/readme.md

 +--- build.gradle (plugin applyed)
 ```

-After `gradle :zipBootstrap`, there will be a regular bootJar, three profile-ed bootstrap zip:
+After run `gradle :zipBootstrap`, there will be a regular bootJar, three profile-ed bootstrap zip:
 ```
 project dir
 +...